kearnz/autoimpute/README.md

 predictions = complex_lm.predict(X_test)
 ```

 Note that we can also pass a pre-specified `MultipleImputer` to either analysis model instead of using `mi_kwgs`.
-The option is yours, and it's a matter of preference.
-If you pass a pre-specified `MultipleImputer`, anything in `mi_kwgs` is ignored, although the `mi_kwgs` argument is still validated.
+The option is ours, and it's a matter of preference.
+If we pass a pre-specified `MultipleImputer`, anything in `mi_kwgs` is ignored, although the `mi_kwgs` argument is still validated.

 ```python
 from autoimpute.imputations import MultipleImputer